CSAFE-ISU/renamer-program/README.md

 - Navigate to the root directory.
 - Run `python renamer.py test_images/` and have fun renaming files!
 - Run `python renamer.py -h` to see documenation and options.

+## Problems?
+Feel free to create a GitHub issue describing your problem.

+## Want additional functionality?
+Again, make a GitHub issue describing what you'd like.